zwave-js/node-red-contrib-zwave-js/APIChange.md

 ```

 One of the aims with these API changes, was to allow more dynamic handling with Z-Wave JS, i.e if a new CC becomes supported,
-it will 'just work' after bumping the Z-Wave JS lib without any needs to code for specifics (as was the old way).
+it will 'just work' after bumping the Z-Wave JS lib without any need to code for specifics (as was the old way).

 Keep that in mind, for the next 2 chapters :)